status-im/translate.status.im/README.md

 Video (47 seconds) : https://youtu.be/BVEwZfi7SmM

-* Step 1 : Go to the [translation landing page](https://translate.status.im/) and click a link you would like to translate(e.g. Status app translation).
-You nedd to sign up for Lokalise to get your work started.
+* Step 1 : Go to the [translation landing page](https://translate.status.im/) and click a link to start the translation(e.g. Status app translation) in the language card.
+You need to sign up for Lokalise in advance.

 <img src="https://github.com/status-im/translate.status.im/blob/master/src/images/lokalise1.png" width="800">